 Governmental Accounting Standards Board (GASB) Statement No. 31, Accounting and Financial Reporting for Certain Investments and External Investment Pools established accounting and financial reporting standards for investments held by governmental external investment pools, and established fair value standards for other governmental entities.
 GASB Statement No. 31 requires that governmental entities, including those such as the Water Board, report certain investments at fair value in the balance sheets and recognize the corresponding change in the fair value of investments in the year in which the change occurred.
 This is reported under Non-operating Revenues (Expenses) on the Statement of Revenues, Expenses, and Changes in Net Position.
-The net increase (decrease) in the fair value of investments the year ended June 30, 2016 was zero.
+The net increase (decrease) in the fair value of investments for the year ended June 30, 2017 was zero.
 The amount takes into account all changes in fair value during the year.

-In addition, the LGIP distributes investment income on an amortized cost basis and participants' equity in the pool is determined by the amount of participant deposit, adjusted for withdrawals and distributed income.
+In addition, the LGIP distributes investment income on an amortized cost basis and participants' equity in the pool is determined by the amount of participant deposits, adjusted for withdrawals and distributed income.
 Accordingly, the above adjustments to fair value do not represent an expendable decrease or increase in the Water Board's cash position.

 Investments in Oregon State Treasury Local Government Investment Pool are made under the provisions of ORS 294.810.
 These funds are held in the Water Board's name and are not subject to the collateralization requirements of ORS 295.015.
+Withdrawals in excess of \$15,000,000 may require 48 hours advance notice.